ComputationalPhysiology/goss/README.md

 # GOSS - General ODE solver

-`goss` is a C++ library for solver ordinary differential equations.
+`goss` is a C++ library for solving ordinary differential equations.

 The general idea is that you define your ODE in a [`gotran ode file`](https://github.com/ComputationalPhysiology/gotran) and hand the ode over to `goss`.